fricciardi/datetime2/docs/timeofday.rst

    Thus the returned value will be equal or greater than 0, and less than 86400.

-.. method:: western.to_day_frac()

-   Return a Python Fraction representing the moment of the day in days.
-   Thus the returned value will be equal or greater than 0, and less than 1.
-For example,
-   ``WesternTime(14, 45, 0).to_day_fraction() == fractions.Fraction(45, 96)``.

 .. method:: western.replace(hour, minute, second)

    Returns a new :class:`WesternTime` object with the same value, except for those parameters given new values by whichever keyword arguments are specified.
-All values are optional; if used, they must respect the requirements of the main constructor, otherwise a :exc:`TypeError` or :exc:`ValueError` exception is raised.
+All values are optional; if used, they must respect the requirements of the default constructor, otherwise a :exc:`TypeError` or :exc:`ValueError` exception is raised.
 For example:

 .. doctest:: western